shanjng/hyh-dots/README.md

 Run `index.html` in the `Documentation` folder to view the documentation.

-To update documentation install compodoc by running `npm install -g @compodoc/compodoc` and create/update documentation by running `"compodoc": "npx compodoc -p tsconfig.app.json"` in your project.
+To update documentation install compodoc by running `npm install -g @compodoc/compodoc` and create/update documentation by running `compodoc -p tsconfig.app.json -s` in your project.